erjicles/Radicals/README.md

 form similarly to how they're usually presented in tables (e.g., [here](https://en.wikipedia.org/wiki/Table_of_Clebsch%E2%80%93Gordan_coefficients)).
-I created this library to enable radical expression arithmetic during the calculation of the coefficients, and to string format them as usually presented in tables.
+I created this library to enable radical expression arithmetic during the calculation of the coefficients, and to format the result as usually presented in tables.

 ## Dependencies
 This project is dependent on the following NuGet packages: